 Custom Commands

-Raid commands let you encode multi-step workflows — deploys, migrations, test runs — as named commands that every developer gets automatically.
-This example shows several patterns: simple scripts, variable passing between tasks, conditional steps, and parallel execution.
+Define shared commands like test, patch, or proxy that every developer on the team can run globally without knowing the underlying scripts.
+This example shows several patterns: simple commands, variable passing between tasks, conditional steps, and parallel execution.

 Simple command